Couch Park

 Couch Park is a city park in Portland, Oregon, located at the intersection of Northwest 19th Avenue and Glisan Street.
 Named after merchant John H. Couch, the park was acquired in 1977.
 The park is located adjacent to the Metropolitan Learning Center, a public, Kx12 magnet school.

 History

 Couch Park was named after Captain John Heard Couch, who sailed from Newburyport, Massachusetts for Portland in 1839.
 Couch owned and developed land from the Willamette River to what is now Northwest 23rd Avenue and from Burnside north for one mile.
 Blocks were named alphabetically as the land was developed, forming today's Alphabet District.
 The site of Couch Park was once the estate of 19th-century merchant Cicero Hunt Lewis, the husband of Couch's daughter Clementine.
 The estate included a mansion, stables and a greenhouse, each constructed in 1881.
-The Portland School District acquired the property in 1913 following demolition and constructed a school bearing Couch's name, replacing the first building built in 1882 at Northwest 17th and Kearney.
+The Multnomah County School District (now Portland Public Schools) acquired the property in 1913 following demolition and constructed a school bearing Couch's name, replacing the first building built in 1882 at Northwest 17th and Kearney.
 Land that is now Couch Park was then the school's playground.

 Captain John Brown's house, constructed in 1890, was moved to one corner of the site in 1970 to spare demolition.
 Residents donated money to convert the house into a community center for senior citizens as well as medical services.
 However, the project was abandoned when funding received was less than required.
 In 1973 the heavily vandalized building was demolished.

 Couch School's name was changed to the Metropolitan Learning Center (MLC) in 1974.
 This left only the park with Couch's name.
 Planning and construction for the park, including its play structure, began in 1975, a process which included MLC students and neighboring residents.
 Three art installations were erected in 1976; these included a steel sculpture by David Cotter, tile mosaics by Jere Grimm and carved wood pillars which support the playground by Brent Jenkins, Eric Jensen and William Moore.
-The park was officially acquired in 1977.

-In 2010 funds provided by The Opus Foundation ($50,000) and a voter-approved 2002 levy allowed improvements to be made to the park.
-The playground was upgraded to improve accessibility and safety, which included the construction of a fence.
+Only the steel sculpture still exists.
+The park was officially turned over to Portland Parks & Recreation management in 1977, although the park, with the exception of the pedestrian mall, is still owned by Portland Public Schools.

 Features

+Playground

+The park's inclusive playground was built in 2019, replacing a large wooden structure that was removed in 2014 due to termite rot.
+That playground was replaced by an empty plot of barkchips and 6 boulders until the new playground was erected.
+The new playground opened on May 4th, 2019 with a ribbon-cutting ceremony hosted by city commissioners Nick Fish and Amanda Fritz.

+A fence was built around the playground in 2010 thanks to funds provided by The Opus Foundation as well as a voter-approved 2002 levy.